o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/authentication-providers.md

 1. Update the **Amazon Cognito identity pool** to support a custom login provider.

     a.
-In the CDK application, in the file `constants.py`, add an entry for the App Client ID for your authentication service.
+In the AWS CDK application, in the file `constants.py`, add an entry for the App Client ID for your authentication service.

     b.
 Add the same App Client ID to `supported_login_providers` in `cognito_identity_pool.py`.

     c.
 Synth and deploy the AWS Client Auth stack.
-For help with these commands, see [Deploying the CDK Application](/docs/user-guide/gems/reference/aws/aws-core/cdk-application/) in the AWS Core Gem documentation.
+For help with these commands, see [Deploying the CDK Application](/docs/user-guide/gems/reference/aws/aws-core/cdk-application/) in the AWSCore Gem documentation.

 1. Implement your C++ custom provider.